-FIGURE 5-1 SPARC64 VI Performance Control Register (PCR) (ASR 16)
+FIGURE 5-1 SPARC64 VII Performance Control Register (PCR) (ASR 16)

-TABLE 5-2 PCR Bit Description
+TABLE 5-2PCR Bit Description

-Bit Field Description

-47:32 OVF Overflow Clear/Set/Status.
-Used to read counter overflow status (via RDPCR) counter overflow status bits (via WRPCR).
-PCR.
-OVF is a SPARC64 VI-specif #207).
-The following figure depicts the bit layout of SPARC64 VI OVF field for four Counter status bits are cleared on write of 0 to the appropriate OVF bit.
+Bit Field Description 47:32 OVF Overflow Clear/Set/Status.
+Used to read counter overflow status (via RDPCR) and clear or set counter overflow status bits (via WRPCR).
+PCR.OVF is a SPARC64 VII-specific field (impl. dep. #207).
+The following figure depicts the bit layout of SPARC64 VII OVF field for four counter pairs.
+Counter status bits are cleared on write of 0 to the appropriate OVF bit.
+0 U3 L3 U2 L2 U1 L1 U0 L0 15 7 6 5 4 3 2 1 0 26 OVRO Overflow read-only.
+Write-only/read-as-zero field specifying PCR.OVF update behavior for WRPCR.
+The OVRO field is implementation dependent (impl. dep. #207).
+WRPCR with PCR.OVRO = 1 inhibits updating of PCR.OVF for the current write only.

-0

-15 7 6 5 4 3 2 1 0

-26 OVRO Overflow read-only.
-Write-only/read-as-zero field specifying PCR.OVF update behavior for WRPCR.PCR.
-The OVRO field is implementation -dependent (impl. dep. #207).
-WRPCR.PCR with PCR.OVRO = 1 inhibits updating of PCR.OVF for the current write only.
 The intention of PCR.OVRO is to write PCR while preserving current PCR.OVF value.
-PCR.OVF is maintained internally by hardware, so a subsequent RDPCR.PCR returns accurate overflow status at the time.
+PCR.OVF is maintained internally by hardware, so a subsequent RDPCR returns accurate overflow status at the time.
 24:22 NC Number of counter pairs.
 Three-bit, read-only field specifying the number of counter pairs, encoded as 0-7 for 1-8 counter pairs (impl. dep. #207).

-20:18 SC For SPARC64 VI, the hardcoded value of NC is 3 (indicating presence of 4 counter pairs).
-Select PIC.
-In SPARC64 VI, three-bit field specifying which counter pair is currently selected as PIC (ASR 17) and which SU/SL values are visible to software.
-On write, PCR.SC selects which counter pair is updated (unless PCR.ULRO is set; see below).
-On read, PCR.SC selects which counter pair is to be read through PIC (ASR 17).

-16:11 su Defined (as S1) in Commonality.

-9:4 SL Defined (as S0) in Commonality.
+For SPARC64 VII, the hardcoded value of NC is 3 (indicating presence of 4 counter pairs).
+20:18 SC Select PIC.
+In SPARC64 VII, three-bit field specifying which counter pair is currently selected as PIC (ASR 17) and which SU/SL values are visible to software.
+On write, PCR.SC selects which counter pair is updated.
+On read, currently selected PIC is returned.
+16:11 SU Defined (as S1) in Commonality .
+9:4 SL Defined (as S0) in Commonality .
 3 ULRO Implementation-dependent field (impl. dep. #207) that specifies whether SU/SL are read-only.
-In SPARC64 VI, this field is write-only/read-as-zero, specifying update behavior of SU/SL on write.
-When PCR.ULRO = 1, SU/SL are considered as read-only; the values set on PCR.SU/PCR.SL are not written into SU/SL.
+In SPARC64 VII, this field is write-only/read-as-zero, specifying update behavior of SU/SL on write.
+On a write with PCR.ULRO = 1, SU/SL are considered as read-only; the values set on PCR.SU/PCR.SL are not written into SU/SL.
 When PCR.ULRO = 0, SU/SL are updated.
-PCR.ULRO is intended to switch the visible PIC by writing PCR.SC, without affecting current selection of SU/SL of that PIC.
+PCR.ULRO is intended to switch the visible PIC by writing PCR.SC, without affecting the current selection of SU/SL for that PIC.
 On PCR read, PCR.SU/PCR.SL always shows the current setting of the PIC regardless of PCR.ULRO.
 2 UT Defined in Commonality .
 1 ST Defined in Commonality .
+0 PRIV Defined in Commonality , with the additional function of controlling PCR accessibility as described above (impl. dep. #250).